Last Full Update: December 3, 2025

 For Buying Organizations

-the doctor will meet with your team on site to identify what your problems are, where you are on the process and technology curves, and what solutions would be best for your organization.
+the doctor will meet with your team (on site and/or remote) to identify what your problems are, where you are on the process maturity curves, where you need to get to (based on your organization size and industry), your technology/infrastructure gaps, and what solutions (types, not vendors) would be best for your organization.
 He will then prepare a written report that summarizes your challenges, your current processes, your current technology, what you need to look for in a technology and/or service solution, and what benefits you can expect to receive.
 Afterwards, he’ll arrange a follow up call to discuss the report and potential next steps.

-If you need a new technology(-based) solution, the doctor will help you create the RFx that you need to be sending out to make sure you get the information that is relevant to your needs.
-This will insure that not only do the right players respond, but that you end up selecting the right solution.
+If you need a new technology(-based) solution, the doctor will help you create the multi-stage RFx that you need to be sending out to make sure you get the information that is relevant to your needs, and the initial demo scripts that will help you ensure the vendors can actually meet your basic requirements.
+This will insure that not only do the right players respond, but that when they do, you end up selecting the right solution.
 The reality is that it’s hard to write an RFx for a solution you don’t yet fully understand.
 As a result, every day dozens (if not hundreds) of companies are sending out RFXs for sourcing and procurement technology solutions that don’t effectively communicate the solution the company actually needs.
 There’s no need for your company to be among them.
-With the doctor‘s vast knowledge of supply management and supply management solutions, he can help!
-Moreover, as he co-designed and co-developed Spend Matters Solution Map and Tech Match, he can advise you how to best use those products to identify the providers you should be sending the RFX to, providers which you know offer an appropriate solution with at least a market average level of functionality.
+With the doctor‘s vast knowledge of source-to-pay and supply management and corresponding solutions (as he did create the Mega Map and has single-handedly reviewed more products over the last twenty years than any remaining analysts in our space except the distinguished Pierre Mitchell), he can help!
+Moreover, as he co-designed and co-developed Spend Matters Solution Map, he can advise you how to best use those Maps, when appropriate, to identify the providers you should be sending the RFX to, providers which you know offer an appropriate solution with at least a market average level of functionality.
 This allows you to spend less time on feature function requirements (and asking baseline questions that every provider in your pool will be able to meet) and technical questions you don’t understand, and focus in on the few must-have capabilities that are advanced or relatively unique to your organization.
-It also allows you to focus more on the services and support required, organizational culture, and potential partner ecosystem if the vendor is too busy to support you as your organizational needs grow.
-Other aspects missed in the vendor provided “free-to-download” RFX templates that are designed to make their product look good (whether or not it actually is).
+It also allows you to focus more on the services and support required, organizational culture, and potential partner ecosystem if the vendor is too busy to support you as your organizational needs grow and other key requirements that are always missed in the vendor provided “free-to-download” RFX templates that are designed to make their product look good (whether or not it actually is – because There Are No Free RFPs).

 the doctor has a background in both academic education and industrial training, and can assist you in training your power users and star performers on best practices, new processes, new technologies, and change management or identify the right partner to help you in this regard.
 The goal will be for these key resources to achieve the level of understanding and proficiency necessary to be able to disseminate their knowledge to the rest of the organization, thus making your organization independent of vendor and other third-party services personnel and consultants.

 However, as long as Sourcing Innovation is able to deliver a competent and valuable service, it is willing to consider any consulting or advisory request that you may have.
-Simply contact the doctor to find out if Sourcing Innovation can help you.
-Sourcing Innovation wants to help in any way it can.
+Simply Contact the doctor to find out if Sourcing Innovation can help you.
+Sourcing Innovation wants to help in any way it can (even if that means referring you to someone else it knows is the right expert for you).

 the doctor, with a Ph.D. in Multi-Dimensional and Spatial Data Structures and Computational Geometry (on top of a B.Sc. in Mathematics) and extensive experience in the design, development, and implementation of decision optimization, data analysis, and machine learning systems (because real AI doesn’t exist), is a first-class modeller, and that’s a rare skill; as a result, Sourcing Innovation will occasionally take on modelling challenges where only the best can produce a solution.